 It was a “not-so-refreshing” reminder that the ocean is not to be disrespected and that we, the humans, are entering an unforgiving environment; in other words: the ocean has NO MERCY.

 You are leaving the humans’ comfort zone, the place of constant air supply, and entering a setting that requires multitasking.

 The single most important task I believe you need to master is to be comfortable with your equipment.

-At night, when we prepare for the manta snorkel activity we check each participant’s:
+At night, when we prepare for the manta snorkel activity and we check each participant’s

 - Swim ability